gblpcky/SuperNova/SuperNova-Tool/README.md

 # Author

-Souhardya Sardar is an independent security analyst and programmer who loves to break things in order to secure them.
+Gabriel Packy is an independent security analyst and programmer who loves to break things in order to secure them.
 Github :- github.com/Souhardya

 # Donate and contact :3

-If you want to do any python based project with me please kindly mail me at Souhardya.sardar@protonmail.com
+If you want to do any python based project with me please kindly mail me at gblpacky7@hotmail.com

 If you like my code :3 buy me a beer

-Bitcoin Address :- 1EyfivBCpdxKonG9imh8Mib3Bgeuy8cV8F

 # Illegal Usage is prohibited !!